JackGreenaway/Rgram/README.md

 └──────────┴──────────┘
 ```

-This example demonstrates how to use the `pl_kernel_smoothing` function to smooth data using the Epanechnikov kernel.
+This example demonstrates how to use the `kernel_smoothing` function to smooth data using the Epanechnikov kernel.

 ---